Learning a Joint Embedding of Multiple Satellite Sensors: A Case Study for Lake Ice Monitoring: Target lakes, winters, and satellites

-For the target lakes and winters, we compute the effective temporal resolution (average number of days between cloud-free image acquisitions) separately for each input sensor and for the combination, see Table \ref{table:temp_res}.
-For the optical satellites, only the cloud-free (at least 30\%) days are counted while computing the effective temporal resolution.
+For the target lakes and winters, we compute the ETR (average number of days between cloud-free image acquisitions) separately for each input sensor and the combination, see Table \ref{table:temp_res}.
+The ETR value for the sensor combination indicates the limit to which temporal resolution can be improved by fusing the three sensors.
+On the other hand, the ETR value for each optical sensor shows the realistic temporal resolution achievable in the presence of clouds.
+For the optical satellites, only the cloud-free (at least 30\%) days are counted while computing the ETR.
 In any winter, there can be days on which all three satellites have imaged the regions of interest, days on which these regions were scanned more than once by the same satellite (rare), and days with no S1-SAR acquisition and no available cloud-free MODIS and VIIRS data.

-For a given lake and winter, different effective temporal resolution for MODIS and VIIRS is possible since their overpasses occur at different times of day and the cloud patterns may change.
-Additionally, in the presence of scattered clouds the cloud cover can vary even between the lakes located in the same valley (Sils, Silvaplana, St.~Moritz), in the same overpass.
-Even though both optical satellites have daily acquisitions, the effective temporal resolution for each sensor is greater than 1 day even at a low threshold of \textless70\% clouds.
+For a given lake and winter, different ETR for MODIS and VIIRS is possible since their overpasses occur at different times of day and the cloud patterns may change.
+Additionally, in the presence of scattered clouds, the cloud cover can vary even between the lakes located in the same valley (Sils, Silvaplana, St.~Moritz), in the same overpass.
+Even though both optical satellites have daily acquisitions, the ETR for each sensor is greater than 1 day even at a low cloud threshold (at least 30\% non-cloudy pixels).
 In the best case with zero clouds, both MODIS and VIIRS individually would have daily temporal resolution and no fusion with SAR data is needed.
-However, in practice, clouds are inevitable in the target regions and the chosen scenario of using (S+M+V) is a realistic minimal setup: For the two winters of interest, the effective temporal resolution after combining the data from three sensors is between 1 and 2 days.
+However, in practice, clouds are inevitable in the target regions and the chosen scenario of using (S+M+V) is a realistic minimal setup: For the two winters of interest, the ETR after combining the data from three sensors is between 1 and 2 days.
 See Table~\ref{table:temp_res} (a day is counted only once if captured by more than one satellite).
 It can be noted from Table \ref{table:temp_res} that winter 2017--18 was relatively more cloudy than 2016--17.
 Still, the temporal resolution of the three sensors combined is better in 2017--18, due to the extra data from the S1B satellite, which was not available in 2016--17.